CreasolTech/CreasolDomBus/README.md

 ```

 In case of Windows opeating system, please follow the installation instructions at https://www.domoticz.com/wiki/Using_Python_plugins#Installing_Python_for_Windows and please note that Domoticz should be restarted to include new python plugins that have been installed.
+Please note that Python should be installed by Administrator, not by a user.

 Then you can find the Creasol DomBus protocol in the **Setup -> Hardware panel**: